MichaelTr7/Electron-Builder-DMG-Tutorial/README.md

 # Electron-Builder-DMG-Tutorial (MacOS)
-A step by step tutorial on builder DMG installers for ElectronJS applications using Electron Builder.
+A step by step tutorial on building DMG installers for ElectronJS applications using Electron Builder.

 Files required to make DMG installer
 - App icon [.icns]